-The tingling grew, and my stomach churned.
 I didn’t want to look.
 I didn’t want to turn around.
-The greasy magic slithered over me.
+It was here.

 I glanced back to the menu to buy myself some time.
 Something wasn’t right with this boy.
-Maybe it still could’ve been a witch, but my gut was screaming demon.
-It lined up with its greasy magic and ability to sneakily take over my mind.
-This wasn’t the first time I’d seen a demon take the shape of a child, but it still creeped me out.
-Something so evil shoved into an innocent body.
+My gut was screaming demon.
+It lined up with the greasy magic and ability to sneakily take over my mind and the creepy child.
+This wasn’t the first time I’d seen a demon take the shape of a kid, but seeing something so evil shoved into an innocent body was more than unsettling.

 Was that it?
 The demon wanted to creep me out?
 Was this whole diner thing just for that?

 I turned around, and for the first time, really looked at the boy.

 There was nothing out of the ordinary about him.
 His shoes were dirty and one lace untied.
 His jacket had a few stains but looked warm enough.

 Why was I thinking about his jacket when I should’ve been meeting his gaze?
 Confronting him?
 But no matter how I tried to look at his face, I couldn’t seem to meet his eyes.